 - New fee for deleting goods, services, and/or classes from a registration after submitting a section 8 or 71 declaration, but before the declaration is accepted: $250 per class if filed through TEAS

-- There will be no fee if you electronically file a section 7 request to amend your registration before submitting a section 8 or 71 declaration and only delete goods, services, and/or classes in the request (otherwise, the current fee for filing a section 7 request through TEAS is $100).
-Read below about why we’re implementing a fee for certain requests to delete goods, services, and/or classes.
+- There is no fee if you electronically file a section 7 request to amend your registration before submitting a section 8 or 71 declaration and only delete goods, services, and/or classes in the request (otherwise, the current fee for filing a section 7 request through TEAS is $100).
+Read below about why we implemented a fee for certain requests to delete goods, services, and/or classes.

 Petition to the Director and letter of protest fees

 - Petition to the Director filed through TEAS: $250

 - Petition to revive an abandoned application filed through TEAS: $150

 - New fee for letter of protest: $50 per application

 - Petition to cancel filed through ESTTA: $600 per class

 - Notice of opposition filed through ESTTA: $600 per class